btahir/ai-gifs/README.md

 AI GIFs is a powerful application that lets you generate GIFs using advanced AI techniques.
 Whether you're looking for a unique meme, a captivating animation, or just exploring the boundaries of AI-generated content, AI GIFs has got you covered.

-It was built form the official Next.js + TailwindCSS starter.
+It was built from the official Next.js + TailwindCSS starter.

 ## Getting Started